Have a copper sink at your house? Want to know how to clean a copper sink? Don't worry, I got ya covered!

 In this island (by the way, love the actual island) is a copper sink.
 I have never, ever taken care of copper before.
 It is a deep sink which we use for rinsing vegetables or draining pasta.
 So I wondered: How to clean a copper sink?

-How do you clean a copper sink without ruining it?
+How to clean a copper sink without ruining it...that was my question.

-On a search for another product at Walmart, I stumbled upon Bar Keepers Friend.
+On a search for another product at Walmart, I stumbled upon Liquid Bar Keepers Friend.

 I have used it in the past for various other cleaning projects, the powdered kind, anyway.
 I had never used the liquid Bar Keepers Friend.
 Have you?
 I’m not sure I have ever seen it (or at least paid attention to it).

 I first tried it out on the porcelain sink in my counter top.
 To clean it, I simply squeezed a little BKF on a sponge and started wiping.
 The sink started to look new not as old.
 I got a little braver, read the back of the BKF bottle again to make sure my copper sink wasn't going to self implode and I started cleaning the copper sink.

 The sink shines up like a new penny.
 (Excuse the pun.)

 My sink was as clean as I had ever seen it.
 I didn’t need to scrub the sink at all.
 I just rubbed and let the cleaner sit on the “stubborn” spots for a few minutes.
 Then I rinsed with water.

 **Update 11/2/2018: While looking for Liquid Bar Keepers Friend at Walmart the other day, they didn't have it.
 They also didn't have it at Kroger's.
 I don't know if those stores stopped selling it but you can still find it on Amazon.
 I just bought the four pack for $13.96.
 The cleaner will certainly get used and for $3.49 a bottle, it isn't a bad price.**